cryptowealth-technology/Rotation-Scale-invariant-CNN/README.md

 * Cons:
   1. Fourier series are **not correctly** used here.
 Obvious, geometric frequency series is not orthogonal.
      This could be approximately solved by [`Equal Temperament`](#equal-temperament) & `dilation convolution` on Frequency dimension.
   2. Smaller propotional area of the desired pattern in the image gives a weaker signal.
-I try to adjust it by quadratic growth rewards (see [below](#invariant-properties)).
+I try to adjust it by normalization within same frequency (see [below](#invariant-properties)).

 # Image Preprocessing
 Instead of using ![](https://latex.codecogs.com/svg.latex?cos(k\omega),%20k\in%20N),